Akuli/jou/doc/joutest.md

 The main thing to note here is `"compare_to_comments"` and `special_output_comments`.
 This means that `joutest` will look for comments like `# Output: hello` in the file it's testing, and ensure that `hello` is actually printed when running the file.
-A few other forms of comments are also supported, for example `# Error: function 'f' not found`

 It will be possible to pass markdown files to `joutest`, and `joutest` will extract code blocks from the markdown and run them as tests.